AxdeKlerk/Portfolio/DEBUGGING.md

 - then repair `main` via a Pull Request from the healthy branch.

 In future, when **Github** returns `Internal Server Error` during `git push`, I’ll:
-(1) verify with `git fsck --full` and `git ls-remote origin`, (2) try a temporary branch push, and
+1. verify with `git fsck --full` and `git ls-remote origin`,
+2. try a temporary branch push, and
-(3) if the issue persists, use a Pull Request to replace `main` with the known-good branch, then resync locally.
+3. if the issue persists, use a Pull Request to replace `main` with the known-good branch, then resync locally.

+---

+## File Handling Error

+**Bug:**
+I attempted to make the PDF version of my CV downloadable through my **Django** site using a `CloudinaryField`.
+The PDF either returned a 404, displayed a “Failed to load PDF document” error, or returned a **Cloudinary** 401 access error.
+Even when the PDF existed in my admin panel, the direct link failed to load.
+I also noticed that my **Cloudinary** dashboard showed the asset as “Blocked for delivery.”
+This made it clear that the issue was not with my view, template, or routing, but with how the file was being uploaded and stored.

+**Fix:**
+I debugged the issue and confirmed the file was uploading with the wrong **Cloudinary** upload preset.
+The preset was unintentionally set to `Unsigned`, which caused **Cloudinary** to apply restricted access rules to non-image files, including PDFs.
+Because of this, PDFs uploaded through **Django** were flagged and not served publicly.

+To resolve the issue, I:

+1. Went to **Cloudinary** → Settings → Upload → Upload Presets.
+2. Opened the active preset (`hoqrv1uc`) and changed `Signing mode` from `Unsigned` back to `Signed`.
+3. Saved the preset.
+4. Back in **Django**, deleted the previously uploaded CV files from the admin panel so they would be removed from **Cloudinary**.
+5. Re-uploaded the PDF and DOC files using `models.FileField(upload_to='cv/')` instead of a `CloudinaryField`.
+6. Confirmed the new files were stored under `/media/cv/` and served directly by **Django**, avoiding **Cloudinary** restrictions entirely.

+After applying these steps, the download links began working correctly and the PDF loaded without errors.

+**Lesson Learned:**
+This issue happened because I mixed file handling responsibilities between **Django** and **Cloudinary**.
+Using `CloudinaryField` for non-image documents can trigger unexpected access restrictions, especially when the upload preset is set to `Unsigned`.
+For downloadable documents like PDFs, storing them through **Django**’s own `FileField` is more reliable.
+If I ever rely on **Cloudinary** for file storage again, I should always verify the preset’s signing mode and delivery permissions before uploading.

+---